As a self-described “tech guy with a jumper,” Dinwiddie has been making moves on and off the court since joining the NBA in 2014.

 As a high school senior out of California, the under-recruited Dinwiddie found himself choosing between the University of Colorado and Harvard.
 However, with his sights on the NBA, he settled on the Buffaloes as the way to turn his hoop dreams into a reality.

 Through it all, Dinwiddie has continued to develop those Ivy League smarts.
-The 28-year-old Washington Wizards guard is one of the most outspoken proponents of cryptocurrency in the NBA.
+The 29-year-old Dallas Mavericks guard is one of the most outspoken proponents of cryptocurrency in the NBA.
 And, this week, he inked a deal with China’s 361 Degrees, becoming the most recent athlete who has looked beyond big-name US brands to find a shoe sponsorship.

 The Dinwiddie Brand